Tatra (company): Navistar and Tatra

-Tatra and Navistar Defence introduced at Eurosatory Exposition in Paris, France (Jun 14–18 2010), the results of their strategic alliance since October 2009, the models ATX6 (universal container carrier) and ATX8 (troop carrier).
+Tatra and Navistar Defence introduced at Eurosatory Exposition in Paris, France (Jun 14–18, 2010), the results of their strategic alliance since October 2009, the models ATX6 (universal container carrier) and ATX8 (troop carrier).
 The vehicles appear to be based on Tatra 815-7 (T817) 6×6, 8×8 chassis, suspension and cabins while using Navistar engines and other components.
 Under the deal Navistar Defence and Tatra A.S. will market the vehicles in North America, which includes sales to the United States military and foreign military sales financed by the United States government.
-Tatra will source parts and components through Navistar's global parts and support network for Tatra trucks delivered in markets outside of North America as well as market Navistar-Tatra vehicles around the world in their primary markets.
+Tatra will source parts and components through Navistar's global parts and support network for Tatra trucks delivered in markets outside of North America, as well as market Navistar-Tatra vehicles around the world in their primary markets.

 Ownership

 The Terex Corporation, an American company, acquired the majority ownership (71%) of Tatra in late 2003.
-As of late 2006, however, majority ownership (80.51%) was in the hands of Tatra Holdings s.r.o., an international consortium comprising Vectra Limited of UK, Sam Eyde of the U.S., KBC Private Equity of Belgium, Meadowhill s.r.o. of Czech Republic and Ronald Adams of the U.S. On 15 December 2006, a contract was signed between Tatra and the Czech Republic for 556 trucks at roughly $130 million, or 2.6 billion Czech crowns.
-This contract was signed in lieu of replacement of older military vehicles.
+As of late 2006, however, majority ownership (80.51%) was in the hands of Tatra Holdings s.r.o., an international consortium comprising Vectra Limited of the UK, Sam Eyde of the U.S., KBC Private Equity of Belgium, Meadowhill s.r.o. of the Czech Republic, and Ronald Adams of the U.S. On 15 December 2006, a contract was signed between Tatra and the Czech Republic for 556 trucks at roughly $130 million, or 2.6 billion Czech crowns.
+This contract was signed instead of the replacement of older military vehicles.

 In April 2007, Tatra announced that it had already matched its production in 2006 and produced 1,600 vehicles.
 In 2007, Tatra planned to produce between 2,300 and 2,500 vehicles.
 In contrast to previous years, Tatra has increased employment by the hundreds within the past two quarters, has reversed previous errors, and was growing again.

 In August 2011, DAF Trucks announced it had built up a 19% stake in Tatra to tighten up cooperation between the companies.
-DAF's cabs and Paccar engines became mainstay of the civilian Tatra 158 Phoenix, while DAF dealerships started selling Tatra trucks.
+DAF's cabs and Paccar engines became the mainstay of the civilian Tatra 158 Phoenix, while DAF dealerships started selling Tatra trucks.

 In early 2013, Tatra was facing mounting financial problems.
-Even though the company had sufficient orders for new trucks, manufacturing was halted as banks refused to provide further loans and company was facing imminent bankruptcy.
-In March 2013, majority stake in Tatra was acquired by major Czech defense contractor Czechoslovak Group and Czech metalurgy company Promet Group, which provided company with necessary financial stability.
+Even though the company had sufficient orders for new trucks, manufacturing was halted as banks refused to provide further loans, and the company was facing imminent bankruptcy.
+In March 2013, the majority stake in Tatra was acquired by major Czech defense contractor Czechoslovak Group and Czech metallurgy company Promet Group, which provided the company with necessary financial stability.
 With new owners, Tatra focused its production primarily towards building specialist vehicles tailored to buyers' custom orders.
-While in 2013 sales amounted to 722 units, in 2023 the company plans to sell over 2.000 trucks, with future increases in sales requiring enlarging of manufacturing capacity.
+While in 2013 sales amounted to 722 units, in 2023 the company plans to sell over 2,000 trucks, with future increases in sales requiring enlarging of manufacturing capacity.

 Current models

-Tatra does not rely just on serial production, but also supplies individual, highly specialized custom-made vehicles.
-The company also sells its own chassis.
+Tatra mostly supplies individual, highly specialized custom-made vehicles and also sells just the backbone chassis for use in other manufacturers' trucks or specialized vehicles.
 The current serial production models are: